sajmoon/Lofsdalen/README.md

 # Building the app
-sencha build testing
+sencha app build testing

-Make sure phonegap/www is a symlink to build/testing (ln -s build/testing phonegap/www)
+or:
+sencha app build

+PS!
+This should vopy webfiles to /phonegap/wwww

+# Check it out on a local phone.
 cd phonegap
 phonegap serve